OpenFAST/openfast/modules/subdyn/README.md

 and transitional water depths.
 SubDyn can also be used to model lattice support structures for land-based wind turbines.

-SubDyn follows the requirements of the OpenFAST modularization framework and couples to OpenFAST.
+SubDyn follows the requirements of the FAST modularization framework and couples to OpenFAST.
 It can also be driven as a standalone code to compute the mode shapes, natural frequencies, and time-domain responses of substructures, uncoupled from OpenFAST and in the absence of external loading